spotDL/spotify-downloader/README.md

 - **Spotify made it mandatory to use a token to fetch track information.
 So, if you get rate limited or face any token problems, please let me know in [#58](https://github.com/Ritiek/Spotify-Downloader/issues/58).**

-- Search for your problem in the [Issues section](https://github.com/Ritiek/Spotify-Downloader/issues) before opening a new ticket.
+- Search for your problem in the [issues section](https://github.com/Ritiek/Spotify-Downloader/issues?utf8=%E2%9C%93&q=) before opening a new ticket.
 It might be already answered and save you and me some time :D.

 - Provide as much information possible when opening your ticket.